 3) Demographic and Information Gathering

 Team Lead: Aaron Binder

 Our Events and Outreach Group is finding new ways to drive Tourism, support our businesses, and maintain communications about our community oriented projects.
-We produce multiple events throughout the year of various sizes and are currently
+We produce multiple events throughout the year of various sizes.